International Journal of Statistics and Applied Mathematics

 How to cite this article:

-Faijun Nahar Mim, Mohammad Ashraful Islam and Gowranga Kumar Paul.
+Faijun Nahar Mim, Mohammad Ashraful Islam, Gowranga Kumar Paul.
 Impact of the use of social media on students’ academic performance and behavior change.
-International Journal of Statistics and Applied Mathematics.
-2018; 3(1): 299-302.
+Int J Stat Appl Math 2018;3(1):299-302.